reportportal/agent-java-cucumber/README_TEMPLATE.md

 ### Parameters

 User should provide next parameters to agent.
+These are only examples, for the aclual list of parameters please look into [client-java](https://github.com/reportportal/client-java) repository.

 | **Parameter**                                 | **Description**      | **Required**|
 |-----------------------------------------------|----------------------|-------------|